hwikgren/PNANetwork/NetworkCreation/Readme.md

 		* Write the information on each individual to a file called 'names.csv'
 	* For each pair of individuals found together at least in one document
 		* Get the id number of both individuals from the 'nodes' treemap
-		* Write the number of both individuals + the summed weight of their connections to file called connections.csv
+		* Write the id numbers of both individuals + the summed weight of their connections to a file called connections.csv

 4. Write other infomation to files
 * Write the names of individuals and the names of the documents they appear in to the file Output/allNamesWithDocs
 * Write all documents with at least 2 individuals and the names of the persons to Output/allDocsWithIndividuals
 * Write the pairs of people who appear in the same documents
 	* with an edge weight that equals the number of their co-occurrences (Output/pairs)
-	* with normalized edge weights (Output/pairsWeighted)
+	* with edge weights that take the number of persons in a document into account (Output/pairsWeighted)
 * Optionally, make a simple csv file of document-individual pairs (biModal.csv)